unraveldata-org/snowflake-data-loader/README.md

 * `--target_role`: The name of the target role.

 The following arguments are optional:
 * `--source_login_method`: The login method for the source account.
-Possible options are password (default), oauth, or keypair.
+Possible options are password (default), oauth, sso, or keypair.
 * `--target_login_method`: The login method for the target account.
-Possible options are password (default), oauth, or keypair.
+Possible options are password (default), oauth, sso, or keypair.
+* `--source_private_link`: The private link for the source account e.g testaccount.us-east-1.privatelink.snowflakecomputing.com.
+* `--target_private_link`: The private link for the target account e.g testaccount.us-east-1.privatelink.snowflakecomputing.com.
+* `--source_okta_url`: The okta url for the source account e.g https://testaccount.okta.com.
+* `--target_okta_url`: The okta url for the target account e.g https://testaccount.okta.com.
 * `--source_passcode`: Your source Snowflake account MFA password.
 * `--target_passcode`: Your target Snowflake account MFA password.
 * `--stage`: The name of the stage.
 Default is `unravel_stage`.
 * `--out`: The directory to save output files.
 Default is current directory.
 * `--file_format`: The name of the file format.
 Default is `unravel_file_format`.
-* `--debug`: This flag adds debug messages when set.
+* `--debug`: Prints debug messages when set.
 * `--save-sql`: This flag saves all queries as SQL files instead of running them.
 * `--disable-cleanup`: This will skip the local temporary file cleanup process
+* `--look-back-days`: The number of days to look back for account usage information.
+Default is 15 days.

-If any of the required arguments are missing, you will be prompted to enter them.
+**If any of the required arguments are missing, you will be prompted to enter them.**

 The script will also replace `-` with `_` for the value of `--stage` argument.